zack-bitcoin/verkle/README.md

 Verkle Tree
 ===========

-Pure erlang implementation of verkle trees.
+Pure erlang implementation of pedersen-commitment based verkle trees.

 This software seems to basically work, but it still has some inefficiencies.
 See the todo list for what needs to be done still.